 - Big Retail Example: It could be Costco, which gives bulk discounts across various product lines.
 This entices buyers and shoppers who dream of savings through bulk purchases.

 - B2B SaaS Case Study: A SaaS company can issue tiered discounts for license purchases.
+This approach is often used alongside functional discounts in B2B sales strategies.
 This will compel organizations to make block purchases for large team sizes at much lower prices, leading to not only sales growth but also customer retention.

 - Small Business Example: A local wholesaler, for instance, might institute threshold discounts during peak season, such as a 10% discount on all orders over $1,000, to encourage customers to make larger orders.
 As the above illustrations show, volume discounting is quite flexible and, therefore, an important tool for industries of all kinds.